Marcestus/FlawedPollApp-CyberSec2020/documentation/vulnerabilities.md

-#OWASP TOP 10
+# OWASP TOP 10

-##Ready implementations
+## Ready implementations

-- 6 … - bugmode = true, which means that when going to localhost:8000 (which is not in use) you can see all the sites and maybe find sites where to wander
+  -6 … - bugmode = true, which means that when going to localhost:8000 (which is not in use) you can see all the sites and maybe find sites where to wander

-- … & 5 - to make this more convenient, the programmer has forgotten to make the voting page @login_required so it is fully available to anyone wandering there
+  -… & 5 - to make this more convenient, the programmer has forgotten to make the voting page @login_required so it is fully available to anyone wandering there

-- 2 & 5 - because the admin-page’s password sec. controls are non-existent (commented in mysite-settings) one user is using weak password and has accidentally superuser-access to the admin-page, anyone can bruteforce this with a little bit of luck
+  -2 & 5 - because the admin-page’s password sec. controls are non-existent (commented in mysite-settings) one user is using weak password and has accidentally superuser-access to the admin-page, anyone can bruteforce this with a little bit of luck

 **Test users and passwords**

-bob – builder
+  -bob – builder

-crusty – clown
+  -crusty – clown

-evan – allmighty
+  -evan – allmighty

 all users have access to admin page but unfortunately crusty has superuser-access as well

-##1.
-Injection
+## 1. Injection

 Untrusted data is sent to an interpreter as part of a command or query.
 Attacker’s hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.